ni/nilrt-snac-guide/source/appendix_2.rst

 Windows host instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-1. In the "Create new tunnel" dialog, append additional lines after PrivateKey such that the configuration file consists of the following.
+1. In the ``Create new tunnel`` dialog, append additional lines after PrivateKey such that the configuration file consists of the following.
 Note that all key values in this configuration are case-sensitive.